FastTrackOrg/FastTrack/docs/user/installation.md

 ---

 ## Download
 Stable versions of FastTrack are released for Linux, Mac (as dmg), and Windows (installer).
-The nightly version is available on the [GitHub repository](https://github.com/FastTrackOrg/FastTrack/releases)
+The nightly version is available on the [Github Actions artifacts](https://github.com/FastTrackOrg/FastTrack/actions).

 ## Installation